-The camp dates are set in advance.
-Students must be able to attend all of the 4 camps to complete the credits.
+Courses include: Adventure Tourism, Emergency and Response, Environmental Sustainability, Manaaki Tapoi (Māori tourism), Tourism Operations The camp dates are set in advance.
+Students must be able to attend all of the four camps to complete the credits.

 All applicants are interviewed to ascertain their suitability for TOTSTA courses.
-Acceptance into these courses is based on attendance, attitude and ability to commit to the programme enrolling in.
+Acceptance into these and ability to commit to the programme enrolling in.